skx/foth/README.md

 * Adding more of the "standard" FORTH-words.
   * For example we're missing `pow`, etc.
-* Simplify the special-cases of string-support, along with the conditional/loop handling.
+* Simplify the special-cases of string-support.
+* Simplify the conditional/loop handling.
+  * Both of these probably involve using a proper return-stack.
+  * This would have the side-effect of allowing new control-flow primitives to be added.
+  * As well as more meta-programming.

 Certainly pull-requests adding additional functionality will be accepted with thanks.